promodeagro/promodeagro-mcp/deploy/git-workflow/GITHUB_WORKFLOWS_README.md

-# Alert Engine GitHub Actions Integration
+# E-commerce MCP Server GitHub Actions Integration

-This guide explains how to set up and use GitHub Actions for automated deployment of the Alert Engine MCP server infrastructure.
+This guide explains how to set up and use GitHub Actions for automated deployment of the E-commerce MCP Server to AWS infrastructure.

 ## 📋 Table of Contents